roost88/ucd-csci2312-pa2/README.md

 * Points are stored in a Node that is placed in a Cluster using a Linked List.
 * Each Cluster has a "head" that points to the first Node in the list.
 * Each Node contains a pointer to a Point, as well as a "next" that points to the next Node in the list.
-* Each Cluster also has a "size" variable that tracks how many Points (Nodes) are in the Cluster.
 * Clusters are allowed full functionality by overloading arithmetic, assignment, comparison, and insertion operators that work with Points, as well as other Clusters.
 * Cluster arithmetic is not allowed with integers.
-* Clusters can be output using only the << operator and the name of the Cluster in the following format: x, y, z : (id of Cluster)
+* Clusters can be output using the << operator and the name of the Cluster in the following format: x, y, z : (id of Cluster)
 * Added: Each Cluster contains a Centroid, which is a Point that is the center of the Cluster (mean of all Points in Cluster).
+* Added: Function to calculate Centroid of a Cluster (uses sum of all Points in Cluster divided by the size).
-* Added: The Centroid will change with each Point that is added to or removed from the Cluster
+* Added: Function to set the Centroid of a Cluster
-* Added: Method to pick k (arbitrary integer value) Points from a Cluster to be Centroids for Clustering algorithm
+* Added: Method to pick k Points from a Cluster to be Centroids for Clustering algorithm
 - This method divides the size of the Cluster by k, then picks the last Point in every k Points to be a Centroid.
 - This assures that each Centroid will be distributed semi-equally throughout the Point space.
+* Added: Functions to calculate sum of distances between each Point in a Cluster, each Point between two Clusters, and the unique "edges" between each Point in a Cluster.

 _KMeans Class -_
+* Contains private member variables for storing "k", all Points read in from file, and an array of Clusters used in Clustering algorithm.
+* Contains public static constant double member variable SCORE_DIFF_THRESHOLD that contains the initial double that will be used to break the Clustering algorithm loop.
+* Contains method for computing Clustering score each time Clustering algorithm is run.
+This is used as an iterator for the Clustering algorithm.
+* To use KMeans, the constructor takes an int value for the number of dimensions for the Points in the file.
+This should be set to match the number of dimensions of the majority of Points in the file.
+* The constructor also takes an int for "k", which is how many Clusters you want the program to use for the output.
+* The constructor also takes strings for the name of the input file, and the name of the output file.

+* What does it do?
+* Opens an input file and reads Points from file into a Cluster called "point_space"
+* Picks k initial Centroids evenly from throughout point_space and stores them in a Centroid array
+* Creates an array of k Clusters for use in Clustering algorithm.
+Each of these Clusters is assigned a unique Centroid from the Centroid array.
+* Runs the Clustering algorithm, then outputs the results to the output file.

+_Clustering Algorithm in KMeans -_
+* The Clustering algorithm in KMeans calculates the distance from a Point stored in point_space to each Centroid stored in the k Clusters.
+The Point is then moved from its current Cluster to whichever Cluster has the closest Centroid.
+* With each iteration of the Clustering algorithm, the Centroids are re-calculated with whichever Points remain in the Cluster.
+* At the end of the Clustering algorithm, a new Clustering Score is calculated, which uses the BetaCV criterion used in Data Mining statistics.
+This calculation requires the intraClusterDistance, interClusterDistance, and getClusterEdges functions from Cluster.cpp.
+* The new Clustering score is subtracted from the SCORE_DIFF_THRESHOLD, and the absolute value of the difference is used to iterate the algorithm.
+Once this value is equal to or less than the SCORE_DIFF_THRESHOLD, the algorithm terminates.

 ###Testing
-I've created two functions, testPoint() and testCluster(), which use snippets of code to test all of each class's functions.
+All classes and functions have been tested in main.cpp

 ####Notes
 The overloaded > operator for the Point class has been changed, as it was not reading Points into the Cluster in lexicographic order.

+Cluster constructor definitions have been moved from Cluster.cpp to Cluster.h

 Cluster destructor fixed.

+The "k" value in the KMeans constructor cannot be greater than the number of Points being read in from file.

+SCORE_DIFF_THRESHOLD in Cluster.cpp must be set to a double that is less than 1.0 and greater than 0.
+Best value found so far is 0.3.